git-commit-id/git-commit-id-maven-plugin/README.md

                         as well as {@code email} properties from being emitted into the resulting files.

                         Please note that the strings here are Java regexes ({@code .*} is globbing, not plain {@code *}).

+                        This feature was implemented in response to [this issue](https://github.com/git-commit-id/maven-git-commit-id-plugin/issues/91), so if you're curious about the use-case, check that issue.
                     -->
                     <excludeProperties>
                       <!-- <excludeProperty>git.user.*</excludeProperty> -->